 One Pen, One Guitar, & One Voice

-I’ve always written lyrics and sung melodies, but I had never taken the time to actually have the music scored.
-This time, I was determined to do it.
-Yet, just as it happened twenty years ago, I realized I didn’t have the discipline to learn an instrument on my own.
+I’ve always written lyrics.
+I’ve always sung melodies.
+But I had never taken the step of having my music formally scored.
+This time, I was determined to follow through.
+And just like twenty years ago, I discovered once again that teaching myself an instrument wasn’t where my gift—or my discipline—lived.

-Here’s what I discovered instead: I love collaborating with my songwriting coach.
-She encouraged me to focus on writing lyrics and singing melodies while she scored the music.
-So far, it’s working beautifully.
-I’ve written five sets of lyrics and melodies, and we are almost done scoring the first song.
-For that song, I found myself drawn to the simplicity of the guitar.
+My songwriting coach encouraged me to focus on my strengths: writing lyrics and shaping melodies.
+She would score the music.
+Together, we’ve already created five new lyrical drafts and are nearly finished scoring the first song.
+And for that song, I found myself drawn not to the keyboard, but to the quiet simplicity of the guitar.

-The song itself is about hearing the voice of God.
-In my process, the one pen and one guitar became symbols of the One Voice that matters most—the voice of God, who speaks through and beyond our artmaking.
+The song we’re writing is about hearing the voice of God.
+And somewhere along the way, one pen and one guitar became symbols for me—reminders of the One Voice that matters most.
+The One who speaks through and beyond our artmaking, shaping us as much as the work itself.

 I am called to write.